Unity-Technologies/Unity.Mathematics/src/Documentation~/quaternion-multiplication.md

 # Quaternion multiplication

 To rotate a quaternion, use the [`AxisAngle`](xref:Unity.Mathematics.quaternion.AxisAngle*) method.
-You specify the axis of rotation and the rotation around that axis, but supply the axis first and the angle second.
-Also, all the angles are in radians rather than degrees. `math.mul` multiplies the quaternion, just as with [matrices](4x4-matrices.md) and vectors.
+You need to specify the axis of rotation and the angle of rotation, in that order.
+All are in radians rather than degrees. `math.mul` multiplies the quaternion, just as with [matrices](4x4-matrices.md) and vectors.

 ```c#
 // Unity Mathematics example